flipace/skypealizer/README.md

 skypealizer
 ===========

-a little app to analyze skypes sqlite database
+a little app to analyze skype sqlite databases

 Features
 -----